 - The right to full and equal accommodations, privileges, and services in all business establishments

-There are several State and Federal laws that protect individuals against discrimination.
-These laws include the following:
+There are several state and federal laws that protect individuals against discrimination.
+These laws include:

 - Title VII of the Civil Rights Act of 1964 (Title VII)

 A person who was the victim of discrimination may be entitled to recover actual and compensatory damages, punitive damages, civil penalties, and injunctive relief.
 In addition, a victim who prevails in court may be entitled to an award of reasonable costs and attorney fees.